November 7th - Pomona, California -

 8 seconds and counting to a victory!!

-The next two sports are a bit similar.
-One is Bareback riding and the other is Saddle Bronc.
-Yes as you can tell by the title of the sports the main difference
+The next sports are a bit similar.
+One is Bareback Riding and the other is Saddle Bronc.
+As you can tell by the title of the sports the main difference between

-between them is that in one the cowboy has a saddle to sit in and the other he does not, but the similarity is that none of these horses are broken, and at the
+them is that in one the cowboy has a saddle to sit in and the other he does not.
+One similarity they do have is that none of these horses are broken, and at the

 Other than that the theory is the same.
-The cowboy must stay on the animal for as long as possible and is only allowed to hold on by one hand.
+The cowboy must stay on the animal for at least 8 seconds and is only allowed to hold on by one hand.
 Hmmmm!
 Since

 neither of these are anywhere on the list of things I want to do before I die, I can safely say I will die a happy woman without ever attempting either sport.